orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 ## **GitHub Repository**

 The operational code and sensor settings are stored on an online platform called *GitHub* inside something called a repository.
 A repository (or 'repo') is essentially a collection of files (code, images, text files - anything goes) that is stored in an online server and can be accessed from anywhere in the world - think of it a bit like Microsoft OneDrive or Google Drive.
 For our EcoSwell Multi-Sensor, the repo is called [*RaspberryPi-Sensor*](https://github.com/EcoSwell/RaspberryPi-Sensor) and it belongs to the EcoSwell GitHub account.
-To edit any files inside this repo, you must be logged into the EcoSwell GitHub account - here are the login details:
+To edit any files inside this repo, you must be logged into the EcoSwell GitHub account.

-​	*username:* EcoSwell

-​	*email:* info@ecoswell.org

-​	*password*: *5u5t@1n@b1l1ty*

 The GitHub repo looks a little like this: